proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

         return zlib.decompress(plain_padded)
 ```

-The issue here is there was no password given with the challenge file, had to stuggle with that a little bit until an hint was given to check "rockyou.txt" a file with millions of password dictionary
+The issue here is there was no password given with the challenge file, had to stuggle with that a little bit until an hint was given to check "rockyou.txt", a file with millions of password dictionary.

 ```py